Advertisement

 Gold, Silver Prices Surge To Fresh Record Highs, Outshines Equities – Can Nifty 50 Catch Up?

-Gold and silver prices touched all-time highs on September 29, fuelled by weakness in US dollar weakness and increasing market anticipation of further Fed rate cuts
+Gold and silver prices touched all-time highs on September 29, fuelled by weakness in US dollar and increasing market anticipation of further Fed rate cuts

 Gold has rallied more than 45 per cent YTD, while silver has yielded 62 per cent YTD returns.
 (AI-generated) Photo: Gemini